O-1A VISA RFE

 Find quick answers to frequent visa questions from our legal experts

-The O-1A is for individuals with extraordinary ability in the sciences, education, business, or athletics.
+Yes.
+The O-1A visa is available to individuals with extraordinary ability in business, and startup founders frequently qualify.

 Other blogs for every step of your visa journey